-If you have a question about you should ask it by: Course material Posting a public question on Piazza General question about assignments Question about your grade or your assignment Posting a private question to "Instructors" on Piazza Question about your situation that you prefer your Email the professor TA not to see Email the professor
+If you have a question about you should ask it by: Course material Posting a public quastion on Diazza General question about assignments Posting a public question on Piazza Question about your grade or your assignment Posting a private question to instructors on Piazza Question about your situation that you prefer your Email the professor TA not to see

 Please follow the table when asking questions.
 It is far more efficient to have your course-related questions answered publicly, as others will almost surely have the same question.
 It is far safer to send your grade-related questions as private questions through Piazza, as that ensures the proper TA will see it and the Head TA can make sure your question is answered punctually.
 If you send me a question that ought to go through Piazza I will (politely) direct you to repost it.
-Sign up for the Econ 2 Piazza site at http://piazza.com/ucsc/fall2018/econ201.
+Sign up for the Econ 2 Piazza site at http://piazza.com/ucsc/spring2018/econ201.